-Whilst the Parish Council recognises that some significant changes have been made to the application, the overall headings of our previous observations/concerns remain valid (there are still concerns about the potential environmental damage; the houses still look out of keeping with the general ambience of Back Lane; and, more specifically, the vehicular access, turning spaces and parking areas look hopelessly inadequate and inappropriately designed for the number of vehicles likely to use the site).
-The Parish Council also object due to the lack of a mitigation plan for the great crested newts and lack of Section 106 to commit the applicants to managing the hedge and any important habitat for the newts.
+- Extremely concerned with the possibility of wider development of the field which has the potential for many more properties and would inevitably affect both the character of the village and impact on the population of great crested newts. - The Council is also disappointed that there will be no affordable housing in the current plans. - 4.2 The Parish Council recognises that the amended plans have made some significant changes to the application and comments that the overall headings of its previous observations and concerns remain valid.
+There are still concerns about the potential environmental damage; the houses still look out of keeping with the general ambience of Back Lane; and, more specifically, the vehicular access, turning spaces and parking areas appear inadequate and inappropriately designed for the number of vehicles likely to use the site.
+The Parish Council also objects due to the lack of a mitigation plan for the Great Crested Newts and the lack of Section 106 planning obligation to commit the applicant to managing the hedge and any important habitat for the newts. - 4.3 The following specific comments are made in response to the amended plans: